Madame-Aehm/CAB-Project-3-Spikes/1. TS/notes.md

 The Types for `string`, `number` and `boolean` are known as [**Primitive Types**](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html).
 Types also exist for `undefined` and `null`.

 **Arrays** are declared by using **square brackets [ ]**.
-Declaring a variable as an empty array creates an inferred type of `any[]`.
-This means your array will accept any value.
-If you want to limit your array to accepting only a single Type, declare it as `Type[]`.
-There is also a special Array Type known as a [**Tuple**](https://www.tutorialsteacher.com/typescript/typescript-tuple) which will accept only a defined number of elements, which must conform to Types defined for them.
+Declaring a variable as an empty array creates an inferred type of `never[]`.
+This can seem inconvenient at first, since it means that Typescript is assuming the array will always stay empty if it is created empty.
+You will need to tell Typescript the Type of the elements that will be held by your array using `Type[]`.

+There is also a special Array Type known as a [**Tuple**](https://www.tutorialsteacher.com/typescript/typescript-tuple) which will accept a defined number of elements in a variety of Types, which must conform to the defined array order.
 The use-cases for this are fairly limited, however.

 ```ts
 const array1 = [];